DrSquidX/Ethical-Hacking-Scripts/README.md

 # Ethical-Hacking-Scripts
 More Advanced and Powerful Scripts made for pen-testing developped by me.
 I might add dev notes to my scripts if I get bored.
-100 commits pog

 # Please Don't Black Hat.
 Do not use these scripts for malicious intent.
 I will not be responsible for any damages.